 Plantar fasciitis is probably the most common cause of pain under the heel.
-It is inflammation or more likely degeneration of the thick band of tissue under your foot called the plantar fascia.
-Symptoms usually develop gradually over time and are worse first thing in the morning, but ease as your foot warms up.
+It is inflammation, or more likely degeneration of the thick band of tissue under your foot called the plantar fascia.
+Symptoms consist of pain under the heel, which often radiates into the arch.
+Pain is worse first thing in the morning, however, ease as your foot warms up.
+Treatment involves reducing pain and inflammation, correcting any biomechanical problems as well as stretching & strengthening exercises.

 Medically reviewed by Dr Chaminda Goonetilleke, 20th Jan.
 2022